 Pulpwood, Chip-n-Saw, and Sawtimber Production; 454 TPA (8’x12’ spacing; 96ft² growing space per tree).
 A study (Adams and Clason) found this spacing to have the best combination of growth characteristics for growth, form, natural limb pruning, and ice damage resistance.
 Many stands in the Piedmont region get planted at an 8’x10’ spacing (545 TPA), but I prefer the slightly less dense 8’x12’ (454 TPA) or 10’x10’ (436 TPA) spacings for the following reasons:

 - Diameter growth stagnation is less likely to occur before the first thinning harvest.

-- Larger diameters and greater heights at the time of the first thinning make a stand more attractive to buyers.
+- Heights will be greater and average diameters larger at the time of the first thinning, making the thinning harvest more attractive to buyers.

-- The lower density spacing results in trees with slightly more taper, making a stand more resistant to ice and wind damage after thinning.
+- The lower density spacing results in wind-hardened trees with slightly more taper, making a stand more resistant to ice and storm damage after thinning.